vivaan19/Deployed-web-app-Azure-app-services/README.md

 # Django_Tutorials
-Learning about Django and Bootstrap to create responsive and robust website.
+Learning about Django and Bootstrap-5 to create responsive and robust website.